MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 # Application monitoring for Azure App Service

 Autoinstrumentation is the easiest way to enable Application Insights for Azure App Serive without requiring any code changes or advanced configurations.
 It's often referred to as *runtime* monitoring.
-Based on your specific scenario, you can evaluate whether more advanced monitoring through [manual instrumentation](opentelemetry-overview.md#instrumentation-options) is needed.
+Based on your specific scenario, you can evaluate whether more advanced monitoring through [manual instrumentation](opentelemetry-overview.md#instrumentation-options) is required.

-For a complete list of supported autoinstrumentation scenarios, see [Supported environments, languages, and resource providers](codeless-overview.md#supported-environments-languages-and-resource-providers).

 > [!IMPORTANT]
 > When you enable autoinstrumentation, it enables Application Insights with default settings, which include sampling.
 Your sampling settings in **Application Insights** > **Usage and estimated costs** > **Data sampling** will be ignored, even if set to **All Data 100%**.